idiap/facereclib/doc/experiments.rst

 Otherwise, the jobs will be run locally in parallel and the script will exit after all jobs are finished.

 In any of the two cases, the script writes a database file that you can monitor using the ``bin/jman`` command.
-Please refer to ``bin/jman --help`` or the `GridTK documentation <http://github.com/idiap/gridtk>`_ to see the command line arguments of this tool.
+Please refer to ``bin/jman --help`` or the :ref:`GridTK documentation <gridtk>` to see the command line arguments of this tool.
 The name of the database file by default is **submitted.sql3**, but you can change the name (and its path) using the argument:

 * ``--submit-db-file``

-Command line arguments to change default behavior
+Command Line Arguments to change Default Behavior
 -------------------------------------------------
 Additionally to the required command line arguments discussed above, there are several options to modify the behavior of the FaceRecLib experiments.
 One set of command line arguments change the directory structure of the output.